brainy-bug/react-calculator/README.md

 The goal of this project is to build a Calculator App similar to the design above.
 Technologies & tools will be proposed down below but feel free to use different ones if you're more familiar with them.
 Have fun along the way. 😀😋

-## Getting Started <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Available Scripts

 In the project directory, you can run: